wernerglinka/ms-start-docs/src/sections/text.md

         isDark: false
     text:
       prefix: ""
-      title: "Example"
+      title: "Examples"
       header: "h2"
       subtitle: ""
       prose: |-
-        In this example the text section is used as a primary Call To Action banner.
-The banner spans the full page width and a background image is used with the text set to light.
-The CTA link is selected to be a button with default styling.
+        In this particular instance, the text section serves as a primary Call To Action (CTA) banner.
+This banner is designed to command attention and encourage user interaction.
+Here's how it's configured:

+        - **Full Page Width:** The banner spans the entire width of the page, creating a visually striking and prominent presence.
+This full-width approach ensures that your CTA is immediately noticeable.

+        - **Background Image:** To enhance the visual impact, a carefully chosen background image is employed.
+This image adds depth, context, and a touch of personality to the banner, making it more engaging and visually appealing.

+        - **Light Text:** To maintain readability and ensure a harmonious visual balance, the text within the banner is set to a light color scheme.
+This not only complements the background image but also ensures that the message is clear and legible.

+        - **CTA Button:** The Call To Action is prominently highlighted through the use of a button.
+This button is creating a visually distinct element that draws the user's attention.
+Its purpose is to encourage users to take a specific action, such as clicking through to learn more, make a purchase, or engage with your content.

+        By employing these design and layout choices, this CTA banner effectively captures user attention, conveys a message, and guides them toward the desired action.
+It's a strategic and visually appealing element that contributes to your website's overall effectiveness in engaging and converting visitors.

     hasCtas: false
     ctas:
       - url: ""